Feolius/telegram-bot-fsm/README.md

 }
 ```

-`MessageConfigProvider` returns a special `MessageConfig` definition used to create the telegram message that
+`MessageConfigProvider` returns a `MessageConfig` used to create Telegram
-will be sent when switching to this state.
+message that will be sent when switching to this state.

 ```go
 type MessageConfig struct {